Former Judge of the Supreme Court of India

 Justice V. Ramasubramanian completed his LL.B. from Madras Law College and joined the Bar in 1983.
 Before being elevated to the bench, he practised law before a variety of judicial forums for around 23 years, including before the Madras High Court, Central and State Administrative Tribunals, City and Small Causes Court, State Consumer Commission and District Consumer Forum.
 Although his areas of practice were diverse, he specialised in service matters.

-Justice Ramasubramanian’s subject matter expertise in service law appears to have influenced his allocation of work as a judge.
-An analysis of available data indicates that a large percentage (approximately 25% according to Manupatra) of his judgments is in the area of service law.
-Other areas in which he has authored a substantial number of judgments are civil, education, excise and direct taxation.
+An analysis of available data indicates that a large percentage (23%) of his judgments are in the area of Civil law.
+Other areas in which he has authored a substantial number of judgments are criminal (20%), property (11%) and banking (8%).

 In Internet and Mobile Association of India v Reserve Bank of India on 4 March 2020, a Bench comprising Justice Rohinton F. Nariman, Aniruddha Bose and V. Ramasubramanian set aside the Reserve Bank of India (RBI) circular.
 This circular had prevented financial services from trading in cryptocurrencies, such as Bitcoin and Ethereum.
 Authoring the judgment, Justice Ramasubramanian reasoned that the RBI's circular imposed disproportionate restrictions, observing that it had failed to demonstrate that virtual currency trading causes harm to banks and other types of financial institutions.
 In effect, the judgment opens up India to crypto-currencies.

 In Kapico Kerala Resorts Pvt.
 Ltd. v State of Kerala & Ors Justice Ramasubramanian, on behalf of Justices R.F.
 Nariman and A. Bose, authored a judgment ensuring the application of environmental protections in Kerala's coastal areas.
 The Bench upheld a Kerala High Court order that had directed Kapico Kerala Resorts to cease encroaching land on Vaamika Island.
 The island sits on Vembanad Lake which is a designated 'Critically Vulnerable Coastal Area'.
 In upholding the High Court's order, Justice Ramasubramanian observed that there was no scope for revisiting the High Court's judgment merely based on minor 'ancillary issues' that the High Court had failed to deal with.